-Are you planning a shipment from Death Valley to Decatur, Alabama?
+Are you planning a shipment from Death Valley to Alabama?
 How about Daytona Beach to Dubai?
 If so, listen up.
-Besides making sure your shipment is securely packed to prevent damages that can occur from transporting, handling, and storage (stacking), you’ll need to think carefully about corrosion prevention.
+Besides making sure your shipment is securely packed to prevent damages that can occur from transporting, handling, and storage you’ll need to think carefully about corrosion prevention.

-Believe it or not, even the slightest change in climate can affect how your packaging holds up against corrosion.
+Believe it or not, even the slightest change in climate can affect how your product holds up against corrosion.
 But extreme climate changes, like going from dangerously hot and dry to 80 percent humidity, will almost certainly cause problems if you’ve chosen the wrong materials.

-The good news is packaging happens to be one of the world’s most advanced industries, so the engineers behind the best designs are well versed in creating moisture barrier bag that has the amazing ability to adapt thousands of different environments across the planet.
+The good news is the packing industry happens to be one of the world’s most advanced industries.
+The engineers behind the best designs are well-versed in creating moisture barrier bag that has the amazing ability to adapt to thousands of different environments across the planet.
 This means, you’ll find a number of effective corrosion prevention solutions, whether your company ships a few times a month or daily.

 Take a look at our 6 tips for packaging corrosion prevention below:

-1. Choose Corrosion Resistant Packaging
+1. Choose Corrosion Resistant

-2. Choose Transparent Packaging
+2. Choose Transparent

-to chemicals and conditions that cause corrosion such as acids, moisture, salts, water, gases containing sulphur, acid vapor, and ammonia gas.
+to chemicals and conditions that cause corrosion such as acids, moisture, salts, water, and gases containing sulfur, acid vapor, and ammonia gas.

 3. Know your Mode of Transport

-4. Get to Know Your Destination and Receiving Facility
+4. Know Your Destination & Receiving Facility

 5. Consider Customization